SABS-R3/software-engineering-day2/_episodes/12-scientific-numpy.md

 > ~~~
 > {: .output}
 >
-> We must use np.copy to force the use of separate memory and actually copy the values.
-Otherwise NumPy tries its hardest to make slices be *views* on data, referencing existing values and not copying them, for example:
+> We can use `np.copy()` to force the use of separate memory and actually copy the values.
+Otherwise NumPy tries its hardest to make slices be *views* on data, referencing existing values and not copying them.
+So an example using `np.copy()`:
 >
 > ~~~
 > x = np.arange(5)